SakurajimaMaiii/TSD/README.md

 ```
 Change `--adapt_alg TSD` to use different methods of test time adaptation, e.g. `T3A`, `SHOT-IM`, `Tent`.
 `--pretrain_dir` denotes the path of source model, e.g. `./train_outputs/model.pkl`.
-Empirically, set `--lr` to 1e-4 or 1e-5 achieves good performance.
+Empirically, set `--lr` to 1e-4 or 1e-5 achieves good performance if all parameters are updated.
+If only update BN parameters, set `--lr` to 1e-3 is also good.
 You can also search it using _training domain validation set_.
 ## 📝 Citation
 If this repo is useful for your research, please consider citing our paper: